Tsurmi/drink-app/README.md

 Libations and Caffeinations Randomizer 2000

+Test pull and commit from Hannah